Whether photography is purely art or a branch of journalism can be a subject of discussion. For photographer Ara Güler, the artistic quality of his...

-Of course, Edvard Munch is best known for his oils on canvas, but he was also one of the first of the generation of painters who dabbled in amateur photography.
+Naturally, Edvard Munch is best known for his paintings.
+However, he was also one of the first of the generation of painters who dabbled in amateur photography.
 When Munch died in 1944, he left 183 photographs in his house.
 Here we present some of them:

-The theme of Marat in a bathtub was important for Munch – he compared the history of a French revolutionary leader with his own (which wasn’t exactly comparable, but…).
-The story of Marat’s murder by Charlotte Corday bears only the remotest resemblance to that of Munch and his long-time lover Tulla Larsen but evidently it was enough for Munch’s symbol-stretching mind.
+The theme of Marat in a bathtub was important for Munch, as he compared the history of the French revolutionary leader to his own.
+The story of Marat’s murder by Charlotte Corday bears only the remotest resemblance to that of Munch and his long-time lover Tulla Larsen, but evidently it was enough for Munch’s symbol-stretching mind.
 The story of Tulla Larsen is not spectacular – she just left Munch and married his younger colleague.

-Munch’s experimentation with photography began in 1902 when, aged nearly 40, he bought himself one of the most common amateur cameras of the time, a Kodak Bull’s-Eye no. 2.
+Edvard Munch’s experimentation with photography began in 1902 when, aged nearly 40, he bought himself one of the most common amateur cameras of the time: a Kodak Bull’s-Eye no. 2.
 It was a very simple device.

-Some distortions of the photographic picture, along with the use of multiple exposures which we can see for example on the photo with Rosa Meissner , and deliberate blurrings, were part of what drew Munch to photography.
+Some distortions of the photographic picture, along with the use of multiple exposures (which we can see, for example, in this photo with Rosa Meissner), and deliberate blurring, were part of what drew Munch to photography.

 “I have learned a lot from photography…” said Edvard Munch near the end of his life.
 After 1926, a new formal mastery can be seen in his self-portraits.
-It reminds one of the preoccupations of avant-guarde German photography that was then blooming.
-In those years Munch shot a few short amateur films.
+It reminds one of the preoccupations of avant-garde German photography that was then blooming.
+In those years, Munch even shot a few short amateur films.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!